Right to counsel for certain minors

 Discretionary appointment

-When a petition for modification or termination of the guardianship is filed, “the court shall appoint an attorney … if: (a) The protected minor is unable to retain an attorney; or (b) The court determines that the appointment is necessary to protect the interests of the protected minor.”
+When a petition for modification or termination of the guardianship is filed, “the court shall appoint an attorney if the court determines that the appointment is necessary to protect the interests of the protected minor.”
 Nev.
 Rev. Stat. § 159A.1905(2)

 Appointment of Counsel: Yes